 Outside of Larchmont Charter School, Breuer works closely with a vast array of environmental justice advocates, the Pacific Crest Trail Association and the urban green space renewal organization—From Lot to Spot and Loyola Marymount University’s School of Education.
 Breuer also enjoys music festivals, playing the guitar in a garage band and backpacking in State and National Parks.

-Interim High School Leader
+Director of High School

 Mr. Kang directly supports LFP faculty, students and families, specifically in grades 8, 9 and 10, and partners with Shon Smith, Instructional Dean for grades 6, 7, 11 and 12, to support overall school operations.
 Mr. Kang has experience as a successful high school math teacher, Testing Coordinator, Categorical Program Advisor, and administrator.
 He holds a BA in Economics from UC Irvine, an MA in International Affairs and Management from UC San Diego and an MA in School Administration from California State Dominguez Hills.
 Mr. Kang also holds California single subject credentials in Mathematics and Korean, as well as an Administrative Credential.